PacketAnglers/atd-avd-l2ls-campus/README.md

    spanning-tree bpduguard enable
 ```

-To configure ports Ethernet7-48 on s1-leaf1 and s1-leaf2 with the above configuration open file `group_vars/ATD_FABRIC_PORTS.yml`  and uncomment lines 25-57.
+To configure ports Ethernet7-48 on all four leaf switches with the above configuration, open file `group_vars/ATD_FABRIC_PORTS.yml`  and uncomment lines 25-57.

 ``` yaml
 network_ports: